|

 Senta licked her dry lips.
 Just say it, she thought.
 "I

-am told you sell herbs that will end a pregnancy," she said.
+am told you sell herbs that will remove an unborn child,"

 "Indeed."